coreprinciple6/coreprinciple6/README.md

 ![Header](https://raw.githubusercontent.com/coreprinciple97/coreprinciple97/master/header.gif)

-## This is Ishrat Jahan Ananya,
+## This is Ishrat Jahan Ananya
-####   Deep Learning Engineer,Computational Art enthusiast, collaborative, analytical.
+####   I am a Deep Learning Engineer and a Computational Art enthusiast.
+Im collaborative, analytical and specialise in Computer Vision related tasks.
 My strengths lie in conceptualizing ideas for a project, managing and delivering them seamlessly.
 Here you will find all my documented projects that I have developed using various tools.
 ## Some Skills and tools I use

 <p align="center">